Addressing sedimentation and pollution

 - Provisions should be included in regional plans to improve water quality in the areas identified above.
 Water quality should be restored at least to a state that can support activities, ecosystems and natural habitats, where practicable

-- Stock must be excluded from the coastal marine area, adjoining intertidal areas and other water bodies and riparian margins in the coastal environment, within a prescribed time frame
+- Stock must be excluded from the identified areas, including from the coastal marine area, adjoining intertidal areas and other water bodies and riparian margins in the coastal environment, within a prescribed time frame

 The Australian and New Zealand guidelines for fresh and marine water quality promulgate a water quality management framework that could be useful for the purpose of implementing Policy 21.
 These guidelines provide an important reference for water quality management in New Zealand, particularly in regard to toxic contaminants.
 They offer methods for setting limits on pollutant concentrations in freshwater, coastal and marine environments.
 3148

 The effects of sediment discharges (such as turbidity and sedimentation), either as a result of land-based or coastal activities, have been identified as one of the most serious threats to the integrity of New Zealand’s estuarine and coastal ecosystems.